ray-project/ray/doc/source/tutorial.rst

 Remote functions never return actual values, they always return object IDs.

 When the remote function is actually executed, it operates on Python objects.
-That is, if the remote function was called with any object IDs, the Python objects corresponding to those object IDs will be retrieved and passed into the actual execution of the remote function.
+That is, if the remote function was called with any object IDs, the system will retrieve the corresponding objects from the object store.

 Note that a remote function can return multiple object IDs.